utecht/old_blog/_posts/2015-06-05-comparing-triplestores.md

     /authors
     /author/:id

-This sort of REST API is not possible only using the triplestores I have been investigating.
+This sort of REST API is not possible only using the triple stores I have been investigating.
 They all have slightly different REST capabilities, but all share a few major shortcomings.

 #### Blazegraph